How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 - Wrap each color: plain paper or wax paper around each color stops plasticizer from migrating between blocks and stops dye migration between strong colors and lighter ones.

 If your conditioning routine still feels like the bottleneck, the conditioning guide goes deeper on getting clean slabs and a fold test that catches stress lines early.
 The cracking guide is the companion troubleshooting read for after-bake problems that often start with poorly conditioned or under-leached clay.
 For shopping decisions, the beginner brands guide walks through which lines run softer and which run firmer, and the beginner toolkit covers the rest of the kit.
-For a project where soft, sticky clay tends to wreck clean edges, see the build notes on the macaron charm set.

 More guides in this path